 Blood Pressure

-The force exerted by the blood upon the walls of the blood vessels.
+Blood pressure is the force exerted by the circulating blood on the walls of the blood vessels.

 • The top number is called the systolic blood pressure.
-This is the pressure in the blood vessels when the heart contracts
+It is the pressure in the blood vessels when the heart contracts.

 • The bottom number is called the diastolic blood pressure.
-This is the pressure in the blood vessels when the heart is relaxed.
+It is the pressure in the blood vessels when the heart relaxes.

-• The pressure above would be read as 120 over 80 .
-Blood pressure is measured in millimeters of mercury (mm Hg)
+For example, the pressure shown above would be read as “120 over 80”.
+Blood pressure is measured in millimeters of mercury (mm Hg).

 Classification of Blood Pressure Levels in Adults